-- Introducing the Salesforce1 Apps
+- Introducing the Salesforce Apps

-- Getting Around in Salesforce1
+- Getting Around in the Salesforce App

 - What about the Other Mobile Apps?

-The Salesforce1 mobile apps are mobile containers that enable you to experience all of the Salesforce App Cloud from any mobile device.
-The Salesforce1 mobile apps bring together Chatter, CRM, and business logic so you can connect to all of your data.
+The Salesforce app enables you to experience all of the Salesforce Platform from any mobile device.
+The app bring together Chatter, CRM, and business logic so you can connect to all of your data.

-With the Salesforce1 mobile apps, your users can access custom objects and custom apps through the navigation menu and take advantage of custom actions to complete key tasks all from their mobile devices.
+With the Salesforce app, your users can access custom objects and custom apps through the navigation menu and take advantage of custom actions to complete key tasks all from their mobile devices.
 Your users can also access their custom list views, receive notifications for posts and approvals that need their attention, get an immediate view of their day in the new "Today" app, or choose from a variety of mobile-optimized AppExchange apps to install.

-Salesforce1 is fully customizable, allowing you to extend your custom apps to mobile using tools that you're already familiar with.
+The app is fully customizable, allowing you to extend your custom apps to mobile using tools that you're already familiar with.

-This guide walks you through the process of getting your company ready for mobile, from configuring your organization's settings to rolling out the Salesforce1 app and customizing it with your own branding.
-You'll learn how to quickly configure the items that appear in the navigation menu using the Salesforce1 Wizard.
+This guide walks you through the process of getting your company ready for mobile, from configuring your organization's settings to rolling out the app and customizing it with your own branding.
+You'll learn how to quickly configure the items that appear in the navigation menu using the Salesforce Mobile Wizard.
 You'll also learn how to optimize page layouts, work with compact layouts, set up mobile notifications, and customize actions so your users can get important work done quickly from their mobile devices.

-The Salesforce1 Admin Guide is an essential resource for Salesforce administrators who want to roll out enterprise mobile to their organizations.
+The Salesforce App Admin Guide is an essential resource for Salesforce administrators who want to roll out enterprise mobile to their organizations.
 This guide introduces you to all of the declarative (point-and-click) tools needed to create a personalized mobile experience.

-If, after reading this book, you want to venture into the world of developing for Salesforce1, take a look at the Salesforce1 App Developer Guide.
+If, after reading this book, you want to venture into the world of developing for the app, take a look at the Salesforce App Developer Guide.
 Using a Developer Edition organization and a set of sample data and exercises, you can create custom actions, work with Visualforce pages, and learn about canvas apps and mobile UI design.

-Introducing the Salesforce1 Apps
+Introducing the Salesforce Apps

-The Salesforce 1 apps are Salesforce on the go!
+The Salesforce apps are Salesforce on the go!
 These enterprise-class mobile apps give your users real-time access to the same information that they see in the office, but organized for getting work done in those precious free moments when they're between customer meetings, waiting for a flight-even when they're in line for coffee.

-You can get Salesforce1 in different ways:
+You can get Salesforce in different ways:

-- As a downloadable app from the App Store and Google Play. - As a mobile browser app that runs in supported mobile browsers.
+- As an app for iOS from the App Store or an app for Android from Google Play. - As mobile web experience that runs in supported mobile browsers.
 This option doesn't require anything to be installed.